Software Option for Plus versions

 Exploded isometric view of part of the model showing embankment support and the beginning of the first span

-When running an analysis, deck temperature loading can be considered in isolation for subsequent analysis of multiple rail configurations, or a full analysis can be carried out considering the combined temperature in the deck and rail loading.
-Because the response of the ballast and/or clips is nonlinear a nonlinear analysis always needs to be carried out.
-Results can be produced in either Excel spreadsheet or standard LUSAS results file format.
-User-defined load combinations can be specified.
-Spreadsheet results include axial forces in the rails for deriving in-service stresses and forces and moments in the deck structure.
+Consider deck temperature loading in isolation for subsequent analysis of multiple rail configurations, or carry out a full analysis considering the combined temperature in the deck and rail loading.
+Because the response of the ballast and/or track restraining clips is nonlinear a nonlinear analysis always needs to be carried out.
+For a complete rail track assessment, dynamic effects caused by the passage of trains that affect the structure itself should also be considered.

 For multi-span and multi-deck structures such as that shown above the interaction between the embankments / abutments and other decks means that the behaviour can be complex.
 As an example, when considering only thermal loading on a structure having continually welded track it is common to see a reversal of the axial force / stress in the rails.